Welcome to the

 Pre-K School Readiness

-This study will evaluate school readiness levels of 4-year-old children attending Pre-K in the Tuscaloosa City Schools.
-This project is funded by the Malone Family Foundation.
+This study evaluated school readiness levels of 4-year-old children attending Pre-K in a public city school system.
+This project was funded by the Malone Family Foundation.